 The location of this dreamy hideaway is second to none and will truly take your breath away.
 Taking pride of place in a small complex of similar barns, this semi-detached, reversed level retreat is the ideal place to spend quality time with your family and friends.
 Furnished beautifully, the on-site owner has created a wonderful haven with a mix of vintage and contemporary pieces which complement one another perfectly.
 Step into the open plan living/kitchen/dining-area and you will realise instantly that this barn has been designed to make the most of the view, with three large windows, all with built-in window seats; so don't forget your binoculars.

 On the ground floor, you will find the stylish family bathroom and the three boutique-style bedrooms which all provide an oasis for a deep night's sleep and relaxation.
-All bedrooms have patio doors which open out onto the large terrace.
 The main bedroom oozes luxury, and the lavish en suite bathroom wouldn't look out of place in a five-star hotel.
 The second bedroom has twin beds and at the far end of the corridor you will find the third bedroom which is a very pretty double.
 Adjoining this bedroom is the utility-room where you will find a super-handy washing machine, tumble-drier and sink.

 There's plenty of outside space with a large lawn perfect for family games with views down to the Camel Estuary, a patio table and benches for a spot of al fresco dining, and barbecue and chairs if you fancy just lazing away a sunny afternoon.
 Granite steps (seven rather steep ones) take you up to a more elevated seating-area, which we think is the perfect spot for a quiet morning coffee watching and listening to the birds, and also enjoying the fabulous view.